Talking is a discussion and aggregation service

 generators.
 Here's one

-that generates a nice looking box you can embed.
+that generates a nice looking box that you can embed.

 Hiding unwanted topics: You can hide topics you find